 - A trust to seamlessly transfer ownership and to avoid estate taxes (this can be especially important if you and your partner you are not married).

 - A plan for incapacity so your partner can be the one in charge of making medical decisions and managing your assets in the event you become unable to act on your own.

 These are just some of the things which can be a part of your plan.
 Like everyone, regardless of sexuality or gender, you will also need to consider things like how long-term care costs will be paid if you need to go into a nursing home and whether you want to make any medical decisions in advance in case of an emergency.
 Nirenstein, Horowitz & Associates P.C. will help you to understand all of the issues to address in your estate plan.

-How Can a Connecticut LGBT Estate Planning Lawyer Help You?
+How Can a Connecticut LGBTQ Estate Planning Lawyer Help You?